shantanuparabumd/ENPM-662-Introduction-to-Robot-Modelling/docs/workspace.rst

 Workspace Setup
 =====================================================================

-use the following to setup your  workspace
+Use the following to setup your  workspace

 Inorder to setup a workspace you first need to source your ROS2 environment.